by: Daniel Peters, DDS

 Next month I’ll cover how we go about building value to compete with our true competitors.

-The ADA just reported that in 2015 the average income for GP dentists was $179,960.
+Side Note: The ADA just reported that in 2015 the average income for GP dentists was $179,960.
 For Specialists, the average income was $320,460 for the same period.
 For owner GP’s, the average income was $195,200.
 For non- owner GP’s, income was $132,370.
 When adjusted for inflation, GP income has dropped significantly since the peak in 2005 when earnings had a value of $219,638 when adjusted to 2015 dollars.
 This bothers the heck out of me.
 If you are experiencing this same alarming trend in your own situation, please give me a call and let’s talk about it.